davidDS96/Panasonic-VR-006L-driver/README.md

 sudo chmod a+rw /dev/tty...
 ```

+In the ```dtps``` folder inside ```vr-driver``` the program of the robot is included.
+This program needs to be converted to the controller by using the touch pad of the Panasonic robot.
+Just execute this file on robot first.

 ## Launching the interface

 Finally, the driver can be used by launching the ``` position_streaming_interface.launch``` file that launches the driver node which initializes the communication between ROS and the robot: